-Between the Eiffel Tower, the Champs Elysees and all the other must see things in Paris, the eastern part of town is often overlooked.
-That’s what makes parts of the Canal Saint Martin one of the best secret spots in Paris.
+Between the Eiffel Tower, the Champs Elysees, and all the other must-see attractions in Paris, the eastern part of town is often overlooked.
+That’s what makes parts of the Canal Saint-Martin one of the best secret spots in Paris.
 The canal was dug to shorten the distance for boats traveling along the Seine but these days, the neighborhood at the southern end of the canal is one of the most diverse in Paris.
-Traditionally a working class center, the 10th arrondissement is slowly being taken over by hipsters and young couples – changing the vibe of this neighborhood but still retaining a unique cultural mix.
+Traditionally a working-class center, the 10th arrondissement is slowly being taken over by hipsters and young couples – changing the vibe of this neighborhood but still retaining a unique cultural mix.
 During the day, grabbing a spot along the canal is super romantic.
 But the real magic starts when the sun begins to set.

 The Terrace at the Printemps Department Store

 The fact that Le Printemps has been one of the iconic Parisian department stores since 1865 is by no means a state secret.
 However, only a small percentage of shoppers who frequent this store, ever venture to its terrace for panoramic views of Paris!
 Take the elevator to the top floor and then head up the escalator one more floor, to Cafe Déli-Cieux.
 Step outside to the terrace and treat yourself to a 360-degree view of Paris!

 You can see from Montmartre to the Eiffel Tower and you are super close to the Palais Garnier, the most beautiful building in Paris.
 You can also get up and close and personal with the signature gilded domes that are the hallmark of Le Printemps.
 The best part of all of this is that it’s completely free.
 I would highly recommend coming here for a light lunch or an early evening glass of wine – but that’s totally up to you.